mateus-de-paula/Project-Wishlist/README.md

 2. Create a task:

 Triggers: Choose the frequency and time you want it to be run.

-Actions: (If you are using the python file)Start a Program and Browse to this file in the project folder: 'executar_script.bat'
+Actions: (If you are using the python file)Start a Program and Browse to this file `executar_script.bat`, in the project folder

 Actions: (If you are using the EXE file)Start a Program and Browse to the executable file.